-Hitting the "Calibrations" button (upper right) pulls up the Calibrations dialog box as shown below.
+Hitting the "Calibrations" button (upper right) pulls up the Calibrations dialog box as shown right.
 Numbers can be entered in the appropriate boxes.
 Temperature, pressure and humidity are used in the SAE compensation for engine power (do not use for electric motors).
 Compensation can be clicked on by checking the box in the upper right of the power meter labeled "SAE".
 To close this hit the "Calibrations" button again.
+Inertia and Frictional values should not be changed from the factory settings unless compensating for abnormally large values from the driven wheels of the vehicle.